 In your Accreditation module, you have the ability to link source documentation into your narrative field.
 This may take the form of hyperlinked text within a paragraph, or within a table/grid (e.g., a multi-year assessment report).
 Please see below for instructions on linking sources and example formatting.

-- In edit mode of your requirement, scroll to the bottom of the page to find the Document Directory, URL, or Planning Sources, shown in table formats.
+- In edit mode of your requirement, scroll to the bottom of the page to find the Requirement, Document Directory, URL, or Planning Sources, shown in table formats.

 - To add Document Directory Sources, see Referencing Document Directory Sources with Page Numbers